People with disability have the same rights as all people to:

 What is a restrictive practice?

 A restrictive practice is any type of support or intervention that has the effect of restricting the rights or freedom of movement of a person with disability.
-There are five types of restrictive practices that can be used under certain circumstances.
-These are termed regulated restrictive practices and their use by a Service Provider needs to be authorised according to the Authorisation of Restrictive Practices in Funded Disability Services Policy (the Policy) and requires ongoing monitoring and reporting to the NDIS Quality and Safeguards Commission (NDIS Commission).
+There are five types of restrictive practice that can be used under certain conditions.
+These are called regulated restrictive practices.
+A Service Provider needs to authorise a regulated restrictive practice according to the Authorisation of Restrictive Practices in Funded Disability Services Policy (the Policy).
+Restrictive practice use requires ongoing monitoring and reporting to the NDIS Quality and Safeguards Commission (NDIS Commission).

 What is positive behaviour support?